nodemailer/nodemailer/ISSUE_TEMPLATE.md

  - [ ] Yes
  - [ ] No

  > Note.
-Most probably you are trying to connect to a server with a self-signed/expired cert or the server supports only ancient ciphers.
+Most probably you are trying to connect to a server with a self-signed/expired cert or the server supports only ancient ciphers or you are using an antivirus that intercepts your internet connection.
 Such issues are closed by default.

 ### 4. Is your issue related to connection timeouts